With the global strengthening of the far-right and anti-gender movements, we have been witnessing alarming coordinated attacks on women’s rights,

-This is especially the case in the US, where states are practically or literally banning the abortion procedures.
+This is especially the case in the U.S., where states are practically or literally banning abortion.

-But there are other positive examples testifying to the trend going in the opposite direction.
-A trend that ranged from outright ban to majority acceptance of abortion as a women’s right.
+However, there are other positive examples testifying to the trend going in the opposite direction—a trend that ranged from outright ban to majority acceptance of abortion as a women’s right.

-Irish activists Alibha Smyth and Tara Flynn recently spoke about the experience at Brave New Words.
+Irish activists Alibha Smyth and Tara Flynn recently spoke about the experience to Brave New Words:

 Let’s take a look at what it looked like thirty years ago.
-The Eighth Amendment of the Irish Constitution has banned abortion since 1983.
-The women married learning that the embryo was a human being and that protected sex is virtually a sin.
-This situation led women to secretly go to the UK to have abortions, and have been acquiring contraceptives illegally, via Internet.
+The Eighth Amendment of the Irish Constitution banned abortion in 1983.
+Women were taught that the embryo was a human being and that protected sex is virtually a sin.
+This situation led women to go to the UK to have abortions secretly and acquire contraceptives illegally online.

 How is this success explained?

-Interviewees began the answer with one simple sentence that actually drives the essence – We listened to the target group.
+Interviewees began the answer with one simple sentence that actually drives home the essence: We listened to the target group.

 And, based on the dialogue conveyed, they realised that they did not want harsh messages.
-That in the thirty years that the amendment existed, there was no room to articulate nor debate such issues.
+In the thirty years that the amendment existed, there was no room to articulate or debate such issues.

 It was rational conversation, no lecturing, no imposition.

-Activists also estimated that the abortion campaign would be striking and rounded if there was a personal stamp.
+Activists also estimated that the abortion campaign would be striking and rounded if there were a personal stamp.

-And there was the courageous Tara Flynn who spoke publicly about her experience of illegal abortion in Britain.
-Because she is already a popular face and a prominent TV and radio presenter, she talked about her experience in a humorous and personal manner, without condemnation, presenting that reproductive rights do not exist because of the whim but that they are an urgent need of all women.
+And there was the courageous Tara Flynn, who spoke publicly about her experience of illegal abortion in Britain.
+Because she is already a popular face and a prominent TV and radio presenter, she talked about her experience in a humorous and personal manner, without condemnation, presenting that reproductive rights do not exist because of the whim, but that they are an urgent need for all women.

-An interesting lesson, but also an important incentive for all the activists around the worlds thinking that attitudes seemingly remain carved in stone and things are hard to change
+An interesting lesson, but also an essential incentive for all the activists around the world, thinking that attitudes seemingly remain carved in stone, and things are hard to change

 On the contrary, Ireland shows that attitudes can change upside-down!